anshul45-github/My-First-Project/README.md

 Now, the message you get is still unclear, for which you'll have to make some change in the code.

+**TECHNIQUES USED TO OBFUSCATE THE CODE**
+1. I have changed the names of variables and functions to arbitrary or meaningless identifiers.
+2. I have added redundant code.
+3. I have encrypted the string literals in the code to make it difficult to discern their meaning.
+The decryption logic is typically included in the code to dynamically reveal the original strings during runtime.
+4. I have inserted bogus conditional statements and loops to confuse the logical flow of the code.
+5. I have added few sections of code that are never executed, making it harder for the reader to discern the essential parts of the program.

 **ALL THE PASSWORDS**
 1. Python code:- IMOCC_anshul
 2. Java code:- DeobfImocc